-- construct the main types of argument and proof.
+Introduction to the study of reasoning.
+How to recognize, analyze, criticize, and construct the main types of argument and proof.
 3 hours each term Wr 111, 112, 113 English Composition The fundamentals of English Composition; frequent written essays.
 Special attention to correctness in fundamentals and to the organization of papers.
 (Wr 111 must precede Wr 112 and 113.)
 3 hours WR 214 Business English Study of modern practices on business correspondence.
 Analysis and writing of the principal types of correspondence.
 Prerequisite: WR 113 or 1.113. contact hrs./term.
 3 hours Wr 218 Creative Writing Opportunity and encouragement for those who wish to express themselves through literary mediums.
 Models of essays, short stories and poetry are studied and origingl work is done in each of these branches of writing.
 Prerequisite: demonstrated skill in writing: Wr 111, 112, or Consent of Instructor. laboratory period.
 GL 50, 51, 52 First-Year German 4 hours each term Designed to provide a thorough grammatical foundation and an elementary reading knowledge of German, as well as an understanding of the spoken language.
 GL 101.
 102. 103 Second-Year German 4 hours each term Review of grammar and composition; reading selections from representative authors; conversation.
 J 215 Journalism Laboratory 1 hour each term Work on the student publications.
 Given in coordination with J 216, 217, 218.
 2 hours J 216 Reporting I Basics of gathering and reporting news, with emphasis on accuracy and clarity of writing.
 J 215 required in conjunction with this course.
 2 hours J 217 Reporting II Accuracy and objectivity standards as well as reader appeal in writing.
 Methods of gathering and arganizing material for multiple-source, multiple-fact stories.
 J 215 required in conjunction with this course.
 Prerequisite: J 216.
 J 218 Copy Editing and Makeup 2 hours Copy reading, headline writing, proofreading and makeup.
 (Recommended for ad-vanced positions on the Southwester.)
 J 215 required in conjunction.
-Prerequisite: J 216 or consent of instructor. laboratory periods.
+Prerequisite: J 216 or consent of instructor.
 RL 50, 51, 52 First-Year French 4 hours each term An introduction to French, stressing reading and speaking.
 Exercises in elementary composition and arammar.
-RL 101, 102, 103 Second-Year French 4 hours each term Study of selections from representative authors; review of grammar; considerable Ch 241-Chemical Theory attention to oral use of the language. - Sp 111, 112, 113 Fundamentals of Speech 3 hours each Projects in extempore speaking.
-Primary emphasis on content and organization, with attention also to the student's adjustment to the speaking situation, effective delivery, audience motivation, and language of speech.
+RL 101, 102, 103 Second-Year French 4 hours each term Study of selections from representative authors; review of grammar; considerable Ch 241-Chemical Theory attention to oral use of the language.

+Sp 111, 112, 113 Fundamentals of Speech 3 hours each Projects in extempore speaking.
+Primary emphasis on content and organization, with aftention also to the student's adjustment to the speaking situation, effective delivery, audience motivation, and language of speech.

+Introduction to the study of some of the persistent problems of philosophy.

+Introduction to the philosophical study of morality; e.g., right and wrong, free will and determinism, morals and society.

+Phi 201 Problems of Philosophy

+PhI 202 Elementary Ethics

+PhI 203 Elementary Logic

-2 hours Sp 229 Interpretation Study of oral interpretive skills and literary appreciation.
+Sp 229 Interpretation 2 hours

+Study of oral interpretive skills and literary appreciation.
 (Permission of Instructor).

-Sp 232 Group Discussion 3 hours Theory and practice of aroup problem solving, "and" learning discussions.
-(Permission of instructor).
+Sp 232 Group Discussion 3 hours

+Theory and practice of group problem solving, "and" learning discussions.
+(Per